How to become an out-of-network provider

 Ultimately these factors can negatively affect both practice revenue and patient outcomes.
 Much of that can be attributed to simply dealing with the demands of various insurers.
 In fact, 80% of the time spent on billing-related activities can be traced to the complexities of insurers' requirements for billing and collecting payment, according to one study.

-You, your associates, your technicians and the rest of your staff have less time to care for patients due to hours spent on insurance administration.
+You, your associates, your technicians and the rest of your staff have less time to care for patients due to hours spent on vision plan administrative work.
 All the while those same hours are burning into your revenue—as if you’re trying to fill a leaky bucket.

 And that's just the beginning. when ECPs feel at odds with the insurers they're in-network with, it ultimately affects patient care in addition to practice revenue.